big-tuwien/big-tuwien.github.io/content/publication/tuw-278491/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=278491&lang=2
-publication: 'Vortrag: 2018 IFIP WG 9.4 European Regional Conference on the Social Implications of Computers in Developing Countries, Tirana, Albanien; 22.04.2018
+publication: 'Talk: 2018 IFIP WG 9.4 European Regional Conference on the Social Implications of Computers in Developing Countries, Tirana, Albanien; 04-22-2018 - 04-24-2018;
-  - 24.04.2018; in: "Proceedings of the 2018 IFIP WG 9.4 European Regional Conference
+  in: "Proceedings of the 2018 IFIP WG 9.4 European Regional Conference on the Social Implications of Computers in Developing Countries", Ifip Aict, London (2018), ISBN:
-  on the Social Implications of Computers in Developing Countries", Ifip Aict, London (2018), ISBN: 978-1-78926-343-5; S. 39 - 41'
+  978-1-78926-343-5; 39 - 41'
 publication_types:
 - '1'
 publishDate: '2018-04-22'